GeneralSergal/ORP/PROMPT.md

 ## System Version
 ORP v2.0 (Unified System Architecture)

-All components operate under ORP v2.0 system rules.

-Component-level sub-versions are allowed for external contributions, provided they remain compatible with ORP v2.0 constraints.

 ---

 ## Task

-Evaluate the input by separating:
+Evaluate the input by separating verified information, uncertainty, and distortion in reasoning.

-- verified information
-- uncertainty
-- distortion in reasoning

 This is a structured epistemic analysis task.

+This is NOT:
+- a completion task
-This is NOT a completion, persuasion, or narrative generation task.
+- a narrative generation task
+- a persuasion task

 ---

-# Core Protocol

 ## 1. Atomic Decomposition
 Split the input into atomic claims.

 Rules:
 - Do not merge claims
-- Do not summarize
+- Do not summarize claims
-- Preserve each claim as an independent unit
+- Do not infer missing claims
+- Each claim must remain isolated

 ---

 ## 2. Epistemic Classification

-Classify each claim into exactly one category:
+Classify each claim into EXACTLY ONE category:

-- Verified: supported by reliable consensus knowledge
-- Unverified: no reliable evidence or record available
-- Speculative: theoretical or conjectural extension
-- Disputed: conflicting evidence exists in credible sources
+- Verified
+- Unverified
+- Speculative
+- Disputed

 Rules:
-- Do not infer verification from plausibility
-- Do not upgrade categories based on narrative coherence
 - Each claim must be independently evaluated
+- Plausibility is NOT evidence
+- No cross-claim inference allowed for classification

 ---

 ## 3. Structural Reasoning Analysis
 Evaluate relationships between claims.

 Detect:

-- False causality (A incorrectly implies B)
+- False causality
-- Causal inversion (effect treated as cause)
+- Causal inversion
-- Hidden assumptions (unstated dependencies)
+- Hidden assumptions
-- Importance distortion (minor claim drives major conclusion)
+- Importance distortion

 Rules:
-- Only evaluate structure, not tone or style
+- Only analyze relationships between explicitly stated claims
-- Do not add external knowledge unless explicitly part of reconstruction step
+- Do NOT introduce external assumptions

 ---

 ## 4. Epistemic Reconstruction

-Rebuild a valid interpretation of the input using:
+Rebuild the most accurate interpretation using ONLY:

-- verified claims only
+- Verified claims
-- explicitly labeled uncertainty
+- Explicitly labeled uncertainty
-- logically valid causal relationships only

-Constraints:
+Rules:
-- Do NOT treat unverified claims as factual
+- Do NOT introduce new information
-- Do NOT extend speculative claims into conclusions
+- Do NOT extend unverified claims into conclusions
-- Do NOT remove uncertainty during reconstruction
-- Do NOT assume missing evidence exists

-If the input depends on unverified anchors:
-- isolate them as non-supportive components
-- explicitly prevent them from driving conclusions
+- If anchors are unverified, they must be isolated and non-causal

 ---

-# Hard Rules (Non-Negotiable)
+## Hard Rules (Non-Negotiable)

-- No hallucinated validation of unverified claims
+- No hallucinated validation
-- No assumption of missing data or hidden context
+- No invention of missing context
-- No merging of speculative and verified information
-- No prioritization of recency over established knowledge
 - No narrative smoothing of uncertainty
+- No recency bias
-- No implicit trust in plausibility
+- No plausibility-based inference

 ---

-# Output Format (Strict)
+## Output Format (Strict - Must Follow Exactly)

-Return results in exactly this structure:

 1. Claim Decomposition
 2. Epistemic Classification
 3. Structural Reasoning Analysis
 4. Epistemic Reconstruction

----

-# Design Principle

-ORP v2.0 is a deterministic epistemic filter.

-It does not generate answers.

-It evaluates the structure of reasoning under uncertainty.
+Rules:
+- Do not merge sections
+- Do not reorder sections
+- Do not omit sections